 Caesar did not manage to complete the plans for the conquest of the Daks and Parthians.
 In his will, Caesar made his heir Octavian, grandson of his sister Julia – the future first emperor of Rome.

 After the murder of Julius Caesar on March 15, 44 BCE, the conspirators originally planned to dump the former dictator’s body to the Tiber.
 Ultimately, however, for unknown reasons, they left a bloodied body in Pompey’s theatre.
 Thanks to this, doctor Antistius was able to perform an autopsy.

 Suetonius – a historian, writing about two centuries later and using earlier sources – reports that three slaves placed the body in a litter and carried it home.
 There, too, Antistius – probably Caesar’s private physician – conducted the autopsy.
 In total, he noted 23 wounds (including on the face or groin) that resulted from dagger blows.

 The fatal blow was delivered under the left shoulder, between the ribs.
 It was deep enough to reach the heart and could violate an important aorta.
 Thus, the dictator died of internal bleeding.
 Blood filled his chest and then the lungs collapsed.

 In 2003, a team of experts under the supervision of the Italian investigator Luciano Garofano decided to conduct a modern investigation.
 Using technology, it was possible to create a three-dimensional reconstruction of Caesar’s body.
-A team of pathologists, policemen and historians drew conclusions based on the sources and knowledge of the behavior of people in crush and affect.
+A team of pathologists, policemen and historians drew conclusions based on the sources and knowledge of the behaviour of people in the crush and affect.